rsksmart/rsk-powhsm/middleware/README.md

 - `adm.py`: administrative utility for an HSM 2 dongle.
 It provides common utilities that can be performed on an HSM 2 dongle.
 - `lbutils.py`: common frontend to some of the `ledgerblue` modules.
 In particular, it ultimately serves the purpose of being able to build a binary for these utilities.
 - `signapp.py`: ledger app signer.
-Serves the purpose of certifying firmware builds.
+Serves the purpose of signing firmware builds.
 Can be used to sign with an HSM Certificate Signer Ledger app (see [the ledger readme](`../ledger/README.md`) for details) or with a manually input key (for testing purposes).
 - `restore.py`: HSM 2 onboarding backup restorer.
 It takes an HSM 2 backup (one of the byproducts of the onboarding process) as input and produces a mnemonic as output.
 This mnemonic can then be used to restore the keys of the ledger.
 It is intended for emergencies only.

 The remaining `client.py` is a shorthand client utility for manually testing communication with a running manager or simulator.